prrvchr/vCardOOo/README.md

 If the driver is not listed, the reason for the driver failure can be found in the extension's logging.
 This log is accessible via the menu: **Tools -> Options -> LibreOffice Base -> CardDAV Contacts -> Logging Options**.
 The `vCardLog` logging must first be enabled and then LibreOffice restarted to get the error message in the log.

-Remember to first update the version of the Java JRE or JDK installed on your computer, this new version of jdbcDriverOOo requires **Java version 17 or later** instead of Java 11 previously.

 ___

 ## Use: